-Generally, there are two type of insights in Power BI.
-One that run on entire dataset, and the other is to run insights on one particular report.
-Later one allows you to further drill down the insights too.
-In this article, we will show you, How to get quick insights in Power BI (later one) with practical example.
+In this session, we show you how to get quick insights in Power BI with a practical example.
+Generally, there are two types of insights.
+One runs on the entire dataset, and the other is to run insights on one particular report (quick insights).
+Later one allows you to drill down the insights further, too.

-For this demonstration, we are going to use Sixth dashboard.
-To view this, please click on My Workspace, and then go to the Dashboard – Select Sixth Dashboard
+For this Power BI Quick Insights demonstration, we are going to use the Sixth dashboard.
+To view this, please click on My Workspace and then go to the Dashboard to Select Sixth Dashboard.

 Quick insights in Power BI

-In order to get the Quick Insights of a report, you have to click … on the top right corner, and select Open in Focus Mode.
-Remember, in some versions, there is a button beside that … to enter into focus mode.
+To get the Power BI Quick Insights of a report, click … on the top right corner and select Open in Focus Mode.
+Remember, in some versions of My Workspace, there is a button beside that … to enter into focus mode.

-Now you can see the insights based on this report
+Now you can see the quick insights based on this Power BI report

-Or, if you want to drill down further deeper into the report then select any report.
-For the demo purpose, we selected the Donut chart
+Or, if you want to drill down further, more in-depth into the report, select any report.
+For the quick insights demo purpose, we selected the Donut chart.

-Once you selected, Power Bi will start displaying insights based on this report.
+Once you select it, Power BI starts displaying quick insights based on this report.

-If you want to Pin this report to the dashboard then, click the Pin Visual button on the Top right corner.
+If you want to Pin this report to the dashboard, click the Pin Visual button in the Top right corner.

-Clicking Pin Visual button will open following window.
-Let me select Existing dashboard i.e., Sixth Dashboard.
-I suggest you to refer Add Report to dashboard or Pin Report to dashboard articles to understand theses settings.
+Clicking the Pin Visual button opens the following window.
+Let me select the Existing dashboard, i.e., Sixth Dashboard.
+I suggest you refer to Add Report or Pin Report to dashboard articles to understand these settings.

 Within the Fifth dashboard, you can see the Donut Chart that we pinned before.